seucra/web-dev-practice/README.md

 # 🌐 Web Dev Practice — SEUCRA

-Welcome to my **web development practice repository** — a hands-on collection of mini-projects built with HTML and CSS (and some JS).
-This repo is my sandbox for exploring layout techniques, CSS tricks, forms, responsive design, accessibility, and more.
+Welcome to my **web development practice repository** — a hands-on collection of mini-projects built with HTML, CSS, and some JavaScript.
+This repo is my sandbox for exploring:

+- Semantic HTML
+- CSS layouts (Flexbox, Grid, Box Model)
+- Forms and accessibility
+- Responsive design
+- CSS art and animations

-These projects were created as part of my learning journey and serve as a foundation for future, more complex front-end development.
+These projects are built as part of my learning journey and lay the groundwork for more complex front-end projects in the future.

 ---